squidboo/Titanic/index.md

 ![Ticket for the Titanic](images/titanic/546249-titanic-auction.jpg)

-The iceberg killed all but 886/713/706 of the 2,229/2,223/1,300 people aboard the Titanic.
-1,517 died.
+There are varied thoughts about how many people the iceberg killed.
+Here are a few:

+1. 886

+2. 713

+3. 706
+We also don't know for certain how many people there were on board at the time.
+Some of the guesses are: 2,229, 2,223, 1,300 people aboard the Titanic.1,517 (or so) died.
 Some of the most noted and famous passengers were:

 1. John Jacob Astor (The richest man at the time)